Why does my ukulele sound out of tune?

 Other reasons why the ukulele is out of tune

-Besides the strings’ problem, there are some other causes for the tuning issues of a ukulele.
+Besides the strings’ problem, there are other causes for a ukulele’s tuning issues.

 1. Influence of temperature and humidity